 So the difference is that the

-Expanded widget require the child to fill the available space while
+Expanded widget requires the child to fill the available space while

 Flexible does not. and now you can use them to distribute space between multiple items